About Carol: The Author of Piedmont Trails

 Do you offer genealogy help?

 Yes, I have offered my help to many all through the years.
-The best way to do this is email me or message me on social media.
+The best way to contact me is by email through Piedmont Trails.

 Are you available to give a presentation at our next meeting?

 Yes, but, I am no longer available for an on-site presentation.
-I have conducted several online video presentations and this method works much better for me and my schedule.
-I do still require a 30 day notice prior to event.
+I have conducted several online video appearances and this method works much better for me and my schedule.
+Due to extreme delays with the year 2020 and the virus, the 2021 schedule is very tight and travel time for such events are limited.
+I do require a 30 day notice prior to the request.
+You can email me through the website concerning the details.

 We would like to use some of your material for our next genealogy workshop/society meeting.